Your browser is no longer supported

 Artists are both markers and makers of their times.
 As careful observers of cultural conditions and their effects on daily life, artists notice and document major societal shifts as they occur.
 But artists are also visionaries who have ideas about the potential of a given historical moment—what is, and what could be.
 How individual artists and the movements they are a part of navigate the world they live in can tell us a great deal about their historical context and its social, cultural, political, and technological implications.
 It can also teach us about the changing social norms surrounding artists, the work they do, and the institutions that support them.

 This course will engage these questions and themes through the lens of the most dramatic cultural shift of the past 100 years: the transition from modernity and its artistic response, modernism, to postmodernity and postmodernism, their aftermath.
 As ideas about the role of art in social life and the potentials and pitfalls of representing reality began to shift through the advent of modern warfare, globalization, late capitalism, and the explosion of mass media, artists produced works that responded to and challenged these conditions.
 By critically examining writers, filmmakers, poets, and artists working in various media, we will discover how situating creative activity in its context is a way of understanding the relationship between art, imagination, and society.
-Students will have the opportunity to choose and research an object or text from a local archive and explore its connections to course themes.
+Students will have the opportunity to choose and research an artwork from a local collection and explore its connections to course themes.
+Not eligible for CR/NCR option.

 Prerequisite: Admission to Vic One